A practical guide to types, materials and choosing the right weight

 - Not ideal for high-impact work like drops or outdoor training

 Worth noting: Adjustable kettlebells are often marketed as cost-effective, but the maths doesn't always stack up.
-A quality adjustable steel kettlebell can cost more than four separate vinyl-coated bells — and as we've covered, kettlebell type matters less than consistent training.
+A quality adjustable steel kettlebell can cost more than four separate vinyl-coated bells.

 The verdict: A practical choice if space is genuinely tight.
 For most home trainers, a small collection of dedicated kettlebells offers better value and feel.